-In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606) (ASU 2014-09), requiring an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
+In May 2014, the Financial Accounting Standards Board ("FASB") issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606) (ASU 2014-09), requiring an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
 The updated standard will replace most existing revenue recognition guidance in U.S. GAAP when it becomes effective and permits the use of either a full retrospective or retrospective with cumulative effect transition method.
-In August 2015, the FASB issued ASU 2015-14 which defers the effective date of ASU 2014-09 one year making it effective for annual reporting periods beginning after December 15, 2018 (fiscal year ending June 30, 2020 for the Organization).
+In August 2015, the FASB issued ASU 2015-14, which defers the effective date of ASU 2014-09 one year, making it effective for annual reporting periods beginning after December 15, 2018 (fiscal year ending June 30, 2020 for the Organization).
 The Organization has not yet selected a transition method and is currently evaluating the effect that the standard will have on the financial statements.

-In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842) (ASU 2016-02).
-The guidance in this ASU supersedes the leasing guidance in Topic 840, Leases.
-Under the new guidance, lessees are required to recognize lease assets and lease liabilities on the balance sheet for all leases with terms longer than 12 months.
-Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the income statement.
-The new standard is effective for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years (fiscal year ending June 30, 2021 for the Organization).
+In February 2016, the FASB issued Accounting Standards Update ("ASU") 2016-02, "Leases" (Topic 842), to increase transparency and comparability among organizations by recognizing lease assets and lease liabilities on the statement of financial position and disclosing key information about leasing arrangements for lessees and lessors.
+The new standard applies a right-of-use (ROU) model that requires, for all leases with a lease term of more than 12 months, an asset representing its right to use the underlying asset for the lease term and a liability to make lease payments be recorded.
+The ASU is effective for the Organization's fiscal years beginning after December 15, 2019 (fiscal year ending June 30, 2021 for the Organization).
 The Organization is currently evaluating the impact of the adoption of the new standard on the financial statements.